FORKED LAKE canoeing & camping, Adirondack Park, NY.

 Jul 30 & 31, 2006 - FORKED LAKE canoe camping.
 Raquette River upstream to rapids.
 Brandreth Lake Outlet - able to go up it about 1.5 miles to a small rapid (a short carry leads to more flat water) - lots of flowers.
 Snapping turtle on rock, beaver, loons, deer.
 Minimal bad bugs during the day, light mosquito activity after sunset.
 State land mostly on S shore; private land elsewhere with minimal development (altho the yellow water trampoline at one camp stood out like a sore thumb).
 Most popular with fishermen in small motorboats, saw 6 canoes in the 2 days & no kayaks; only one other backcountry campsite occupied.
 12 + 6.5 miles.
 Bell Merlin II solo canoe.

 Sep 28-30, 2002 - Forked Lake canoeing.
-Forked has state land on most of S shore (close to 7 miles), most of rest is private & well-posted.
+Forked has state land on most of S shore (close to 7 miles), most of the rest is private & well-posted.
 Motor traffic is almost non-existant but allowed.
 Arrived Sat evening after dark at the carry (dirt road) from Raquette Lake.
 Paddled under clear, starry skies into western end & found Hombrua & Da Gang who had arrived earlier in the day.
 Cool overnight but stayed above freezing.
 Sunday, day-tripped up Forked's N arm & saw a small bear just above the large western bay + 2 loons (an adult & a junior).
 In the channel that leads into Little Forked Lake, a wire fence stretches across the water preventing access (posted by Whitney Park - as in Marylou Whitney).
-Someone had pulled up some of the fence & a canoe/kayak can be sneeked under but around the next bend a log jam makes it difficult to continue.
+Someone had pulled up some of the fence & a canoe/kayak can be sneaked under but around the next bend a log jam makes it difficult to continue.
 On Little Forked is Whitney's Camp Deerland - one of Marylou's many homes.
 Took a relaxing break in Forked's NE bay - intoxicated by the warm sun & silence.
 Back down the N arm & then E to the Raquette River as it enters on the S shore.
 Tall, thin pines line the shore.
 I check out a nice piney campsite on the E shore.
 After a couple of rocky bends a rapid is reached & I turn back & head back to camp.
 14 miles, 7.5 hrs.
 Fall colors somewhat muted & trees higher up on the hills have lost their leaves already.
 Monday - paddle up Brandreth Lake Outlet which enters nearby at W end of Forked.
 Swamp maples were a fiery red & the best color of the trip.
 A large beaverdam is soon encountered.
 Past it the deep stream narrows as evergreens close in.
 After about 1 hour a short rocky rapid is reached.
 I line the canoe up it but you can carry along a short but rough path if you want.
-For the next hour I have to pull over quite a few beaverdams, logs & a shallows (thankfully, I am wearing my Chota Mukluks, my spring/fall paddling footwear).
+For the next hour I have to pull over quite a few beaver dams, logs & a shallows (thankfully, I am wearing my Chota Mukluks, my spring/fall paddling footwear).
 The area has a wonderful wilderness feel to it.
 Eventually reach a long rocky rapid & I go no further.
 The remains of an old log bridge are at the foot of the rapids & an old logging road leads S a quarter mile to a dirt road - I believe all of this is still state land - did not see any posted signs - the private Brandreth Lake is further upstream.
 Took a little less time to return.
 6 miles, 4.2 hrs.
 Broke camp & used a strong tailwind to lily-dip back to the put-in; passed loon + junior again.
-Dagger Legend 15, a 15' solo/tandem Royalex canoe, has an excellent blend of primary (good for getting in & out often for beaverdams) & secondary (edging is no problem, handles waves well), turns easily (good for winding streams & whitewater), the durable Royalex (Dagger has stopped using Royalite or R-84 in its canoes because of durability problems) hull slides easily off rocks, etc. - does get blown around by the wind a bit in the open lake (due to high sides & flattish bottom) & poor paddlers might find it a bit of a handful in those conditions, there are more efficient canoes for paddling longer distances & bigger lakes.
+Dagger Legend 15, a 15' solo/tandem Royalex canoe, has an excellent blend of primary (good for getting in & out often for beaver dams) & secondary (edging is no problem, handles waves well), turns easily (good for winding streams & whitewater), the durable Royalex (Dagger has stopped using Royalite or R-84 in its canoes because of durability problems) hull slides easily off rocks, etc. - does get blown around by the wind a bit in the open lake (due to high sides & flattish bottom) & poor paddlers might find it a bit of a handful in those conditions, there are more efficient canoes for paddling longer distances & bigger lakes.
 The Legend 15 makes for a nice stream, river, pond, small lake canoe.
 No trip to the area is complete without a visit to Buttermilk Falls, a short walk from the access road a few miles from the put-in on Forked.
 The Raquette river tumbles over a wide scenic 20' falls.

 Visit us on Facebook